Joe Bruchac

 Iroquoian

 At the time of colonial contact in the early 1600s, the Mohawk (Kanienʼkehá꞉ka) were the easternmost nation of the Haudenosaunee (Iroquois Confederacy), inhabiting the Mohawk River Valley in present-day upstate New York.
-Their territory included three main village clusters—later called the Lower, Middle, and Upper Castles—centered around sites such as Ossernenon, Caughnawaga, and Canajoharie.
+Their territory included three main village clusters—later called the Lower, Middle, and Upper Castles—centered around sites such as Ossernenon, Caughnawaga, and Kanatsiohareke.

 • Eastern Door of the Confederacy: The Mohawk were responsible for diplomacy with Algonquian neighbors and incoming Europeans.
 Their chiefs held key roles in the Haudenosaunee Grand Council.